 The original ride theme was a fairly abstract floaty new-age well-being flying-through-clouds type thing, which provided a marked contrast from the dark destruction around Nemesis further up the Forbidden Valley area.

 For 2016, Air was rethemed as Galactica.
 The main change was adding virtual reality headsets to each seat, but there was also new theming added to the ride station together with the addition of a massive space 'portal' element which trains fly through at the bottom of the first drop.
+To celebrate the retheme, Alton Towers' 2016 Fireworks Event took on a Galactica-based storyline.

 Air was a prototype and, as the first of its kind, lacks some of the elements and general excitement of other B&M Flyers that have come since, but it does give a nice gentle swooping ride.
 Adding VR doesn't actually add much to the ride experience, but luckily Alton Towers have devised a much better system for riders to put on the VR headsets than on other retro-fitted VR coasters such as those that have invaded Six Flags parks, meaning dispatch times aren't slowed down too much.
 Riders also have the option of experiencing the rollercoaster without VR ... something I would recommend.